 Have you signed up for a membership at the local gym, and never gone and still wonder why you are not in shape?

-We hear all too often, “I went to <insert dog trainer here> for six weeks and my dog still isn’t trained.”
+We hear all too often, “I went to a dog trainer for six weeks and my dog still isn’t trained.”

 Now I say to you, go work with your dog!
 You and your dog will appreciate it more in the long run!